Plumsail/actions/source/user-guide/manage-email-notifications.rst

-License and notifications
+Subscription and notifications
 =========================

-License page provides information about you current license and available executions.
+Subscription page provides information about you current license and available executions.
 You can manage email notifications about reaching limit of executions for Plumsail Actions in the `personal account <https://account.plumsail.com/actions/subscription>`_.

 There are 3 options: